 To obtain certification for a suspension model as a Road-Friendly Suspension the suspension supplier must register themselves with VSS GPO Box 594, Canberra City, ACT 2601 unless already registered in the Road Vehicle Certification System (RVCS).

-On registration VSS will provide a password to access the electronic templates for submitting an application and the fee of A$350 to be e-mailed to a specified address.
+On registration VSS will provide a password to access the electronic templates for submitting an application.

 A certificate will be issued within 28 days of receipt of a complete and correct application.